rocket-pool/RPIPs/RPIPs/RPIP-59.md

   - `express_queue_tickets_base_provision`: 2

 ### Deposit mechanics specification
-- A node operator MUST take 2 actions to start a validator: `deposit` and `stake`
+- A node operator MUST take 3 actions to start a validator: `deposit`, `prestake` and `stake`

 #### `deposit` Transaction
 - `deposit` SHALL place the Node Operator ETH in the deposit pool (where it can be used in validators as needed) and place the validator in a queue as described [above](#deposit-queue-specification)
-- The following values for the validator SHALL be stored on chain:
-    - the public key of the validator
-    - the BLS signature over the public key, the withdrawal credentials (the megapool address of the node operator), and the amount (1 ETH) as required by the deposit contract
-    - the deposit message root as required by the deposit contract
-- The transaction SHALL validate the provided values and revert if they do not match
 - `deposit` SHALL assign deposits as described below

 #### Assigning ETH from the Deposit Pool
 - ETH from the deposit pool SHALL be assigned the validator at the front of the queue by sending 32 ETH to the associated megapool contract
   - rETH mints SHALL assign `floor(ETH_deposit / 32)` validators
   - There MUST be a permissionless function to execute assignments
-- The assignment SHALL execute the `Prestake` transaction, staking 1 ETH to the beacon chain using the values provided in the step above
 - The assignment SHALL remove the validator from the queue

+#### `prestake` Transaction
+- The `prestake` transaction SHALL stake 1 ETH to the beacon chain
+- `prestake` SHALL be callable by the node operator as long as the megapool has been assigned a validator from the deposit pool
+- There SHALL be a permissionless `unassign` function that returns assigned ETH to the deposit pool that has not been prestaked for longer than `time_before_unassign` since assignment and gives the operator credit for their associated deposits
+  - The node operator SHALL be able to call `unassign` at any time the megapool has ETH assigned to it

 #### `stake` Transaction
 - `stake` SHALL revert unless at least `scrub_period` time has passed since ETH was assigned to the validator, to allow for validating the prestake
 - If the beacon chain stake is invalid, the validator SHALL be scrubbed
 - `stake` SHALL stake the remaining 31 ETH to the beacon chain to make a complete validator
-- If `stake` is not called within `time_before_dissolve` after the ETH was assigned, the validator SHALL be dissolved, returning the unstaked balance to the deposit pool
+- There SHALL be a permissionless `dissolve` function that returns assigned ETH to the deposit pool that has not been staked for longer than `time_before_dissolve` since `prestake` and dissolves the validator
   - If a validator is dissolved the bonded value SHALL be recoverable.
 This MAY require further action from the node operator.
 This MAY temporarily require additional ETH from the node operator.

 #### Exiting Queue